tomogoma/micro-installer/README.md

 To run the build, you need a fully set up go runtime and working GOPATH.
 Documentation here: https://golang.org/doc/install

-## Install ##
+## Install micro ##

-You may skip The Build step in case you want to use prebuilt versions of the unit files and binary - the micro binary may be older than the latest release - they include `micro web` as `microweb.service` and `micro api` as `microapi.service`.

 1. Clone the repository and cd into it
     ```
     $ git clone https://github.com/tomogoma/micro-installer
     $ cd micro-installer
     ```
+2. Build the installer.

+    > You may skip this step in case you want to use prebuilt versions of the unit files and binary - the binary may be older than the latest release.
+    Prebuilt versions include the `micro` binary and `micro api`'s unit file as `microapi.service`.

-2. Build the installer with the micro commands you wish to have unit files for e.g. to build for `micro api` and `micro web` run:
+    Build the installer with the micro commands you wish to have unit files for e.g. to build for `micro api` and `micro web` run:
     ```
     make build commands="api web"